Security requirements for using Partner Center or Partner Center APIs

 One of the options that partners can choose to implement MFA requirements is to enable security defaults in Microsoft Entra ID.
 Security defaults offer a basic level of security at no extra cost.
 Review how to enable MFA for your organization with Microsoft Entra ID and the key considerations below before enabling security defaults.

 Partners who already adopted baseline policies need to take action to transition to security defaults.

 Security defaults are the general availability replacement of the preview baseline policies.
 After a partner enables the security defaults, they can't enable baseline policies.

 With security defaults, all policies are enabled at once.

 Legacy authentication protocols are blocked.

-Azure AD security defaults is the evolution of the baseline protection policies simplified.
+Microsoft Entra security defaults is the evolution of the baseline protection policies simplified.
 If you have already enabled the baseline protection policies, then it is highly recommended that you enable security defaults.

 Implementation frequently asked questions (FAQ)